 Myth #2: If you’re not working up a sweat, you’re not exercising hard enough.

 False: Sweating or perspiring is not necessarily an indicator of exertion.
 Perspiring is your body’s way of cooling itself.
 It’s possible to burn a significant number of calories without breaking a sweat.

 Myth #3: Strength training will make me “bulk up.”

-False: Gaining muscle mass is something you have to work very hard at to achieve, male or female.
+False: Gaining muscle mass is something you have to work very hard to achieve, male or female.
 Women tend to avoid weight training because they don’t want to look bulked up.
 However, strength training is a critical element to maintaining a healthy weight and strengthening your body.
-What we know is that the average woman doesn’t typically gain bulk from strength training because she doesn’t have the amount of hormones necessary to build massive amounts of muscle.
+What we know is that the average woman doesn’t typically gain bulk from strength training because she doesn’t have the number of hormones necessary to build massive amounts of muscle.